 To celebrate the Platinum Jubilee, the Late May Bank Holiday 2022 will move from Monday 30 May to Thursday 2 June with an extra day off on Friday 3 June.

 A block of time away from the stresses of daily life is our way of hitting the refresh button and when we return we are better equipped to handle whatever comes.
 If we don’t get that chance to recharge our batteries we start to mentally check out, that means your employees could be surfing the internet when they are supposed to be working on that big project!

 Read my Top Tips to managing annual leave requests.

-Business Secretary Vince Cable has today (4 November 2014) announced he is setting up a taskforce to assess the possible impact of the ruling on holiday pay from the Employment Appeal Tribunal.
+Business Secretary, Vince Cable, announces the setting up of a taskforce to assess the possible impact of the Employment Appeal Tribunal ruling on holiday pay

 The minimum holiday entitlement that must be given to every employee is 5.6 weeks per holiday year whether they are employed on a full time, part time, permanent, temporary or casual basis.

 Read my overview of the legislation and

 The relationship between workers’ rights, their holiday and how those rights are affected by sickness absence has been a much debated subject in recent years.
 A particular issue has been to what extent a worker on long-term sick leave, who has been unable to take holiday due to sickness, is entitled to carry forward accrued but untaken holiday to the following leave year.

 The Court of Appeal has ruled that workers are entitled to take annual leave when off sick and claim payment in lieu when their employment terminates